 A lot of stress on a lot of muscles, a lot of movements that need to be perfected, and some joints that can be damaged seriously.

-But don’t worry too much, here are the 5 worst squats, and because we love anyone who lifts, we’ll tell you how to fix them too (in no particular order)!
+But don’t worry too much, here are the 5 worst squat mistakes and, because we love anyone who lifts and squats, we’ll tell you how to fix them too!

-The fix: Squeeze your shoulders blades back and exhale as you go down.
+THE FIX: Squeeze your shoulder blades together and exhale as you go down.

-In short, if you don’t go deep, you aren’t working your muscles hard enough.
-It’s like going on a run, but walking.
+THE PROBLEM: In short, if you don’t go deep, you aren’t working your muscles hard enough.
+It’s like going on a run, but walking part of the way.
 You’ll feel some benefit, but nothing worth writing home about.

-The reason you are wobbling is probably because you are trying to lift too much.
-And in wobbling, you create muscle imbalances, which can cause injury.
-You can’t do the full movement, and you won’t feel the benefit.
+THE PROBLEM: The reason you are wobbling is probably because you are trying to lift too much.
+And in wobbling, your create muscle imbalances, which can cause injury.
+You can’t do the full movement in a technically correct manner, and you won’t feel the benefits.

-If you aren’t in control, and are wobbling up and down, then you also run the serious risk of dropping the bar, and causing an even more serious injury than any other muscle imbalance.
+If you aren’t in control and are wobbling up and down, then you also run the serious risk of dropping the bar, and causing an even more serious injury than any other muscle imbalances.

-When you drive through the heels, you keep the weight back.
+THE PROBLEM: When you drive through the heels, you keep your weight back.
 This causes less stress on your back, and doesn’t increase the stress on your knees.

 This is why weightlifting shoes have a big heel, in order to optimise the amount you drive down into the back of your foot.

-The fix: Curl your toes up when lifting, this will get you in a habit of driving through your heels.
+THE FIX: Curl your toes up when lifting, this will get you into the habit of driving through your heels.

-If your knees are going in when you squat, you are placing an incredible amount of stress on a joint that is key to the movement.
-The knee is a very complicated joint, or series of joints and placing undue stress can injure it…them.
+THE PROBLEM: If your knees are going in when you squat, you are placing an incredible amount of stress on a joint that is key to the movement.
+The knee is a very complicated joint, or series of joints and placing undue stress can injure them.

-The fix: Always point you knees the same way as your toes.
+THE FIX: Always point your knees the same way as your toes.
 If your knees drift in, then place a resistance band round them to force correction.